influxdata/docs-v2/content/v2.0/organizations/members/view-members.md

 ---
 title: View members
 seotitle: View members of an organization in InfluxDB
-description: Review a lit of members for an organization.
+description: Review a list of members for an organization.
 menu:
   v2_0:
     name: View members